-Turkish breakfast is a meal itself, it generaly salty.
-The word kahvaltı has its origin in “Kahve alti” which means before coffee.
-The Kahvalti is accompanied by tea, coffee comes at the end, we can divide the Turkish breakfast in 2 parts, the entries to be shared among the guests which usually consist of:
+Turkish breakfast is a meal itself, it generally salty.
+The word kahvaltı has its origin in “kahve altı” which means “before coffee”.
+The kahvaltı comes with tea, and a coffee at the end.
+Turkish breakfast can be divided into 2 parts, the starters can be shared among the guests which usually consist of:

-– A plate of tomatoes and cucumbers (Domates & Salatalik), a cheese plate (Peynir), the best known is the Beyaz Peynir (white cheese).
-It is a cheese similar to the greek Feta but creamier and softer, some honey with cream (Bal Kaymak), grilled sucuk (Turkish chorizo, pork-free of course!), olives (Zeytin), and jams (reçel).
+– A plate of tomatoes and cucumbers (domates and salatalık), a cheese plate (peynir), the best known is the beyaz peynir (white cheese).
+It is a cheese similar to the Greek feta but creamier and softer, some honey with cream (bal kaymak), grilled sucuk (Turkish chorizo, pork-free of course!), olives (zeytin), and jams (reçel).
 Everything is spread on toasted fresh bread, or simit and poğaca, traditional tasty Turkish pieces of bread.

-- The fried eggs, which can be eaten plain or accompanied by sucuk or kavurma (lamb meat) and cheese.
+- • Tavada yumurta (fried eggs), which can be eaten plain or accompanied by sucuk or kavurma (lamb meat) and cheese.

-- The Menemen, which is scrambled eggs with tomatoes, onions, peppers with optional cheese.
+- • Menemen, which is scrambled eggs with tomatoes, onions, peppers with optional cheese.

 Turkish breakfast is really something not to be missed to start the day on the right foot!